Samk13/snippetshub/docs/guide/php.md

 # Arrays in PHP:

-We creat an array like this :
+We create an array like this :

 ```php
 $array_of_freinds = array("sam","samFreind1","samFreind3","samFreind4",);